ShrikarSwami/67-Detector/README.md

 # 67 Detector

 A tiny computer vision toy that detects the viral "6 7" hand motion and turns it into a mini light show with music.
+(67)

 The "6 7 motion" is a palm up, bounce style gesture: both hands move up and down like a scale, usually while someone says "six seven".
-This project watches your webcam, tracks your wrists with MediaPipe Hands, and when it sees you doing the motion enough times it:
+This project watches your webcam, tracks your wrists with MediaPipe Hands (my favorite library), and when it sees you doing the motion enough times it:

 - Shows a HUD with live motion info
 - Plays a theme song
-- Adds soft white flashes over the video timed to your movement
+- Adds soft white flashes over the video timed to your movement so it looks like you're in a velocity edit

 When you stop, everything fades out and the app resets so you can start again.

 ## Features

-- Real time wrist tracking with MediaPipe Hands
+- Real-time wrist tracking with MediaPipe Hands
 - One or two hands work
-- Direction change based motion logic
+- Direction change based on motion logic
 - Party mode after a set number of up and down bounces
 - Automatic reset when you stop moving
 - Music playback with pygame mixer